element119/license/README.md

 # End-User License Agreement (EULA) of element119

 This End-User License Agreement ("EULA") is a legal agreement between you and element119.
+The latest version of the license can always be found at https://github.com/element119/license

 This EULA agreement governs your acquisition and use of our element119 software ("Software") directly from element119 or indirectly through a element119 authorized reseller or distributor (a "Reseller").